AurelienArbaretaz/photoshare/README.md

 - Start the MEAN Stack backend
   - `cd backend` to enter into the backend folder
   - `nodemon server` to start the nodemon server
-  - `mongod` to start the mongoDB shell# mean-stack-file-upload
+  - `mongod` to start the mongoDB shell